OpenCDSS/cdss-app-statemod-fortran-doc-dev/mkdocs-project/docs/project-init/build-util.md

 # Initial Project Setup / Build Utility Scripts #

-This documentation provides a reference for development environment and build utility scripts.
+This documentation references a number of build utility scripts.
-The default versions of these scripts have been saved in the repository to allow a new developer to directly use the scripts, assuming that they have set up the development environment as per this documentation.
+These scripts are saved in the repository to help developers be efficient, assuming that they have set up the development environment as per this documentation.
-Copies of the scripts can be modified for specific developers and saved to a location specific to the user, for example `~/cdss-dev/StateMod/build-util` (not in the repository).
-Or, utility scripts can be updated based on experience of developers in order to be generally useful.
-Additional scripts will be added as the need is identified.

 This documentation includes the following sections: